 Chuck Lesem is the Director of Planning and Treasury at the Fremont Group and has been on TFK’s board since 2007.
 As board President, he utilizes his deep organizational knowledge and project leadership to advance TFK’s fundraising and marketing efforts as well as chapter growth.
 Prior to his current post, Chuck served as Vice President of Finance & Operations at Consensus Health and Onebody.com.
 He also worked in the consulting division of Deloitte and Touche for nine years.
 He currently lives in Larkspur, CA.

-Marilyn Price is the Founder and Director of Trips for Kids, which she started in 1988 in San Rafael, CA, as a mountain bike ride program for inner city youth.
+Marilyn Price is the Founder of Trips for Kids, which she started in 1988 in San Rafael, CA, as a mountain bike ride program for inner city youth.
 She brought her love of kids, bicycling, desire for a healthy environment and indefatigable devotion to the organization.
-A visionary with keen entrepreneurial skills, in 1994 she spearheaded Trips for Kids’ first-ever bike thrift shop, a totally “green” business that currently supports 50% of the Marin Chapter’s current Bay Area programs’ operating expenses.
+A visionary with keen entrepreneurial skills, in 1994 she spearheaded Trips for Kids’ first-ever bike thrift shop, a totally “green” business that still supports 50% of the Marin Chapter’s current Bay Area programs’ operating expenses.

-Over the years, Marilyn has received much recognition on national programs including CNN, General Norman Schwarzkopf’s Schwarzkopf’s America news segment; Tom Brokaw’s NBC Nightly News; Sports Illustrated Magazine, among many more.
+Over the years, Marilyn received much recognition on national programs including CNN, General Norman Schwarzkopf’s Schwarzkopf’s America news segment; Tom Brokaw’s NBC Nightly News; Sports Illustrated Magazine, among many more.

 A commercial partner at the law firm of Farella Braun + Martel in San Francisco, and a former college baseball player, Dave took up mountain biking after college as a way to escape the gym for the outdoors.
 Attracted by the open space, trails and great public schools of Marin, he moved to Mill Valley in 2000, where his still lives with his wife and two sons.
 Since 2007, following the birth of his first son, Dave has commuted daily by bike to downtown San Francisco across the Golden Gate Bridge.
 On a perfect day, he bikes with his two boys to school and then rides through the Headlands to work - one of the most beautiful commutes in the world.